syntasso/kratix-marketplace/.github/ISSUE_TEMPLATE/promise-request.md

 ---

 **Describe the Promise you'd like**
 A clear and concise description of the Promise you'd like to see in the Marketplace.
-If possible, include the Kubernetes Operator you'd like to power the Promise, as well as the properties you'd like exposed in the Promise's CRD (`xaasCrd`).
+If possible, include the Kubernetes Operator you'd like to power the Promise, as well as the properties you'd like exposed in the Promise's API (`api`).